seanpue/graphtransliterator/docs/usage.rst

 Transliterator.
 It can be turned off during initialization.
 To do so, set the initialization parameter :obj:`check_ambiguity` to `False`.

-Ambiguity checking can also be done on demand using the :meth:`check_for_ambiguity`.
+Ambiguity checking can also be done on demand using :meth:`check_for_ambiguity`.

 Setup Validation